U.S. investigators en route to scene of fatal Alaska plane crash

-ANCHORAGE, Alaska (Reuters) - A team of federal safety investigators was headed to Alaska’s Kenai Peninsula on Monday to determine why an air taxi plane crashed and burned at an airport in the fishing community of Soldotna, killing all 10 people aboard.
+ANCHORAGE, Alaska, July 8 (Reuters) - A “go team” of federal safety investigators was en route to Alaska’s Kenai Peninsula on Monday to determine why a float plane crashed and burned at an airport in the fishing community of Soldotna, killing all 10 people on board.

-No survivors were found after the single-engine pontoon plane, a de Havilland DHC3 Otter operated by regionally based charter company Rediske Air, crashed at the airport in Soldotna, about 80 miles southwest of Anchorage, shortly after 11 a.m. local time on Sunday.
+No survivors were found after the plane, a de Havilland DHC3 Otter operated by local air-taxi company Rediske Air, crashed at the airport in Soldotna, about 80 miles southwest of Anchorage, shortly after 11 a.m. local time on Sunday.

-National Transportation Safety Board spokesman Eric Weiss said the crash apparently occurred on takeoff and was considered a high priority for the agency because the plane was an air taxi, which is held to a higher standard than general aviation aircraft.
+National Transportation Safety Board spokesman Eric Weiss said the crash was considered a high priority for the agency, because the plane was an air-taxi, which is held to a higher standard than general aviation aircraft.

-Weiss said a six-person NTSB “go team” had been assembled to probe the causes of the crash and was flown on Monday to Alaska, to be joined by an investigator based in the state.
+Weiss said a six-person NTSB “go team” had been assembled to probe the causes of the crash and was flying to Soldotna on Monday, where it would be joined by an investigator based in Alaska.

-NTSB member Earl Weener told reporters in Anchorage the initial ground investigation would take five to eight days to conduct, and that a final report would probably take a year to complete.

 The Soldotna Police Department said all of the passengers were believed to be from South Carolina and that it was working with authorities there to notify next of kin.